oracle/graal/truffle/docs/Inlining.md

-# The Truffle approach to function inlining
+# Truffle Approach to Function Inlining

 Truffle provides automated inlining for all languages built with the framework.
 Since the 20.2.0 release we introduced a new approach to inlining.
 This document describes how the new approach works, compares it to the legacy inlining approach and motivates the design choices made for the new approach.

-## Inlining in a nutshell
+## Inlining

-In short: Inlining is the process of replacing a call to a function with the body of that function.
+Inlining is the process of replacing a call to a function with the body of that function.
 This removes the overhead of the call but more importantly it opens up more optimization opportunities for later phases of the compiler.
 The down side of the process is that the size of the compilation grows with each inlined function.
 Overly large compilation units are hard to optimize and there is finite memory for installing code.

 Because of all this, choosing which functions to inline is a delicate trade-off between the expected gains of inlining a function versus the cost of the increase of the size of the compilation unit.

-## The issue with Truffle legacy inlining
+## Truffle Legacy Inlining

 Truffle has had an approach to inlining for quite a while.
 Unfortunately, this early approach suffered from multiple issues, main one being that it relied on the number of Truffle AST Nodes in a call target to approximate the size of the call target.

 AST nodes are a very poor proxy for actual code size of the call target since there is no guarantee how much code a single AST node will produce.
 For